MatthewPantaleon/Music-Sequencer-3/readme.txt

 yarn build - for distribution, will create a build folder and dist folder.
 To run natively go to the dist/win-unpacked and run exe.

+working:
+create new project.
+load project - validation minimal save project - validation minimal

+import sounds - validation minimal create channel - does not check if sound url exists mute channel destroy all channels remove one channel

+change volume of individual channel - minimal feedback

+not working:
+export complete project with sounds save channels into one audio file ability to select a sub section of audio for channels to use multiple pages for channels